ops-guru/godaddy_ansible_role/README.md

 # opsguru.godaddy

-This role helps to manipulate DNS records hosted on GoDaddy, using their new REST API
+This role helps to manipulates your GoDaddy account using the REST API

 ## Requirements

 * Obtain GoDaddy REST API Credentials [GoDaddy Dev Site](https://developer.godaddy.com/keys)
+    * Make sure you create a "Production" key
+* To simplify execution and command length, you may want to follow example's idea of creating variables `.yml` file
 * just an idea: do not keep your api credentials in source control
-* To simplify execution and command length, you may want to follow example's idea of creating variables `.yml` file